ElienVissers/diffusion-models-accelerated-architectural-design-process/README.md

-This repository contains research data and diagrams of research into using transformer models to accelerate the architectural design process.
+This repository contains research data and diagrams of research into using diffusion models to accelerate the architectural design process.

 Data was collected from:
 * AC: 68 master students (4th year) of architecture divided in groups of 4